SAP-archive/cloud-cap-walkthroughs/exercises-node/intro/README.md

     ```
     cds deploy --to sqlite
     ```
-    As a result, a **bookshop.db** database file is created and the **package.json** is updated with the configuration needed for the database.
+    As a result, a **sqlite.db** database file is created and the **package.json** is updated with the configuration needed for the database.
 Subsequent deployments can be run with `cds deploy`.
 You do not need to add any arguments.

     ![cds deploy](./images/cds_deploy_sqlite.png?raw=true)